two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 Tulum vs Cancun for families: Cancun is very much the clear winner.
 Being with your family, you want a stress-free holiday.
 As soon as you get to Cancun, your hotel will only be a 15/20 minute drive away, and there are more activities for kids in Cancun vs Tulum.

 If you’re coming with friends who aren’t looking to explore much but rather have things to do close by and simple, Cancun.
+But Tulum would be best if your group would prefer a more unique visit.

 If you’re coming solo, go to Tulum; you’ll meet some new friends and enjoy it more.